-Children are offered spaces according to the following priority categories:

-- A. Children (dependents) of Federal NIST employees - B. Children (dependents) of non-NIST Federal employees - C. Children (dependents) of NIST Associates - D. Children with a grandparent, aunt or uncle who is a Federal NIST employee
+- .
+Children are offered spaces according to the following priority categories: - A. Children (dependents) of Federal NIST employees - B. Children (dependents) of non-NIST Federal employees - C. Children (dependents) of NIST Associates - D. Children with a grandparent, aunt or uncle who is a Federal NIST employee

 The priority category is updated if the status of the parent (guardian) or sponsoring relative changes with time.
 Parents (guardians) or sponsoring relative must notify the Center Director if their status impacts the priority category of the child for the Center Director to modify the priority category for the child on the waiting list.
 Parents (guardians) or sponsoring relative must demonstrate proof of status for the appropriate priority category at the time you are contacted to fill a vacancy in the Center.
+When a family is contacted, and offered a space, they will be given 72 hours to respond.